-- A. Construction Inspection - 1.
-The Town of Andover shall have the right to inspect construction of any stormwater facility at reasonable times during construction.
+A. Construction Inspection

+- The Town of Andover shall have the right to inspect construction of any stormwater facility at reasonable times during construction.
 The Town may charge the applicant an application fee that covers the cost of inspections when inspections are expected to be performed by an outside consultant engaged by the Town, and such fees may be paid in stages both pre- and post-approval.
-All fees must be paid prior to the issuance of a Certificate of Zoning Compliance - 2.
-The Town may require the permittee to have the construction of the stormwater facility inspected by a Connecticut Professional Engineer or Landscape Architect during construction to ensure it is constructed in compliance with the plans, specifications, and permit conditions. - B. Facility Construction - 1.
-All stormwater facilities shall be constructed in substantial compliance with the approved plans, specifications, and permit conditions. - C. Facility Certification and Record Drawings - 1.
-When required as a condition of the application approval by the Commission or ZEO the permittee shall engage a Connecticut Professional Engineer to submit the following certification prior to any issuance of Certificate of Occupancy.
+All fees must be paid prior to the issuance of a Certificate of Zoning Compliance - The Town may require the permittee to have the construction of the stormwater facility inspected by a Connecticut Professional Engineer or Landscape Architect during construction to ensure it is constructed in compliance with the plans, specifications, and permit conditions.

+B. Facility Construction

-(address) has been constructed in substantial conformance with the approved plan specifications, and permit conditions.
+1. All stormwater facilities shall be constructed in substantial compliance with the approved plans, specifications, and permit conditions.